vickmuir/Backup/getting-started.md

       For more information about Retention Schemes, see the [FAQ](/docs/infrastructure/Backup?topic=Backup-faqs#faqs).
       {:tip}

+      Archiving is not supported.
+When you create a retention scheme or modify an existing scheme, make sure that the Archiving option is **not** selected.
+      {:important}

 ## Running your first backup job
+{: #runfirstbackup}

 1. Log in to the {{site.data.keyword.backup_notm}} portal.
 2. Click **All Agents**, then select the agent that you configured.